smsglobal/smsglobal-php/README.md

 **Verify OTP**

 The OTP code entered by your user can be verified by either using `requestId` or `destination number`.
-The followings are examples of each method:
+The following are examples of each method:

 ```php

 <?php

 require_once __DIR__ . '/vendor/autoload.php';